xames3/smart/docs/source/projects/xsnumpy.rst

     Learning doesn't stop at using libraries, it starts when you build your own one line at a time

-So it all started in mid-November of 2024.
-Like usual, I was knee-deep in a Machine Learning project, working with `NumPy`_ literally every single day.
-I was slicing and dicing arrays, `multiplying matrices`_, and running complex mathematical operations with just a line or two of code.
-Everything was working great, like magic.
-But like all magic tricks, I had no idea whatsoever how in the world it actually worked!
+So it all kicked off in mid-November of 2024.
+Like usual, I was knee-deep in a Machine Learning project, tinkering with `NumPy`_ every single day.
+I was slicing and dicing arrays, `multiplying matrices`_, and running complex mathematical operations, all with just a line or two of code.
+It was working a treat, like pure magic.
+But, just like any magic trick, I had no idea whatsoever how in the world it actually worked!

-I remember starting with a simple code example, something like
+I remember starting with a simple bit of code, nothing fancy.

 .. code-block:: python
     :linenos: